 Wearers often had difficulty finding the right size, as many soles ran too short or were narrow.

 Ultra-flexible footbed contours to your foot and is textured with slip-resistant details.
-Rubber sole has Quicksilver-inspired treads that grip the ground, including slick surfaces like boat decks.
+The rubber sole has Quicksilver-inspired treads that grip the ground, including slick surfaces like boat decks.
 Available in a wide variety of vibrant, beachy colors.

 The thong is unusually thick, which can prove uncomfortable for some wearers.

 Quilted footbed offers moderate cushioning, plus it grips the bottom of your foot for a secure fit.
-T-strap is made from a waterproof synthetic nubuck.
+The t-strap is made from waterproof synthetic nubuck.
 Outsoles are scuff-free and won't damage tile or hardwood floors.
 Popular for gym showers.

 Definitely comfortable, but they wear out much sooner than they should.

 Rubber outsole with treads offers a solid, nonslip grip.
-Canvas thong is soft and flexible and won't irritate skin between toes.
-2-tone EVA midsole has a decent amount of give to provide cushioning and support.
-Pair looks great with board shorts, khakis, and everything in between.
+The canvas thong is soft and flexible and won't irritate the skin between the toes.
+The 2-tone EVA midsole has a decent amount of give to provide cushioning and support.

 Insoles get stained easily, especially those that are light-colored.